roshiajin-kunai/sakkamade.github.io/_posts/storyette/2021-02-20-wordless-roof.md

 "Then, it's mutual, huh."
 I slowly cast a gaze at her.
 Upon exactly the same moment, she peered into my eyes.
 Directly.
-I entwined my fingers with hers likewise.
+I also entwined my fingers with hers.
 Slowly, slowly drawing a face closer.
 My precious person.
 The only friend.
 The first lover.
 "Ehehe...
 A little, embarrassing, right..."